Carrot Cake – Layer Cake Version with Cream Cheese Frosting

 Carrot Cake

 - Preheat the oven to 350F (180C).
-Line the bottom of the cake pans with baking paper and lightly grease the sides.
-Alternatively, lightly grease and flour the bottom and sides of the cake pans.
+Line the bottom of the cake pans with baking paper and lightly grease and flour the sides.

 - Place the chopped walnuts on a baking tray and bake in the oven for about 6-8 minutes, or until you start to smell a nutty aroma.
 Remove from the oven and set aside.